CRIME

 Phonesia Machado-Fore

-On March 13, 2024, Smith kidnapped Machado-Fore from her home in Marion and forced her to drive her vehicle to a remote area, near Nichols, South Carolina, where he tied up and blindfolded Machado-Fore before shooting her behind an abandoned house, according to the Department of Justice.
+On March 13, 2024, Smith kidnapped Machado-Fore from her home in Marion and forced her to drive her vehicle to a remote area, near Nichols, South Carolina, where he tied up and blindfolded her before shooting her behind an abandoned house, according to the Department of Justice.

 Gregory R.C.
 Hasman is a general assignment reporter and the Road Warrior.
 He can be reached at ghasman@abqjournal.com or 505-823-3820.